ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/ECR/S1-ecr-01-elastic-container-registry-and-docker-images/README.md

 ## Part 1 - Launching a Docker Machine Instance Configured for ECR Management

-- Launch a Compose enabled Docker machine on Amazon Linux 2 AMI with security group allowing HTTP and SSH connections using the terraform file.
+- Launch a Compose-enabled Docker machine on Amazon Linux 2 AMI with a security group allowing HTTP and SSH connections using the terraform file.

-- Explain the resources in the terraform file.
+- Explain the resources in the Terraform file.

 ## Part 2 - Creating Repositories on AWS ECR

 - Go to the `Amazon Elastic Container Registry` service and explain what it is.

-- Introduce menus on the left side, `Amazon ECS`, `Amazon EKS`, `Amazon ECR`.
+- Introduce menus on the left side: `Amazon ECS`, `Amazon EKS`, `Amazon ECR`.

-- Click on `Repositories` on ECR section, and explain the UI.
+- Click on `Repositories` on the ECR section, and explain the UI.

-- Click on `Create Repository` and explain the default `registry` for user account. (`aws_account_id`.dkr.ecr.`region`.amazonaws.com)
+- Click on `Create Repository` and explain the default `registry` for the user account. (`aws_account_id`.dkr.ecr.`region`.amazonaws.com)

 - Explain repository name convention. (*Repository names can support namespaces, which you can use to group similar repositories.
-For example if there are several teams using the same registry, `Team A` could use the `team-a` namespace while `Team B` uses the `team-b` namespace.
-Each team could have their own image called `web-app`, but because they are each prefaced with the team namespace, the two images can be used simultaneously without interference.
+For example, if there are several teams using the same registry, `Team A` could use the `team-a` namespace while `Team B` uses the `team-b` namespace.
+Each team could have its own image called `web-app`, but because they are each prefaced with the team namespace, the two images can be used simultaneously without interference.
 Team A's image would be called `team-a/web-app`, while Team B's image would be called `team-b/web-app`.*)

-- Enter a repository name ex. `student1-repo/todo-app` (***In this hands-on, we will be working with a simple `todo list manager` that is running in `Node.js`.
+- Enter a repository name, ex. `student1-repo/todo-app` (***In this hands-on, we will be working with a simple `todo list manager` that is running in `Node.js`.
 If you're not familiar with Node.js, don't worry!
 No real JavaScript experience is needed!***)

-- Explain `Image tag mutability` and choose as `mutable`.
+- Explain `Image tag mutability` and choose `mutable`.

-- Explain `Encrytion settings` and  choose as `AES-256`.
+- Explain `Encryption settings` and  choose `AES-256`.

 - Explain `Image scanning settings` and disable `Scan on push`.